Musician Fights for His Job After Union Officials Demand Membership, Dues

 Union officials with the American Federation of Musicians, Local 45, threatened legal action if Glen didn’t resume dues payments.

-As Glen states: “For 20 years, I always paid my dues on time.
+As Glen stated: “For 20 years, I always paid my dues on time.
 I’d given the union so much money over the years, but the minute I questioned the value they provided, they tried to intimidate me.”

 Musician Fights Back in Court

 Glen found the Fairness Center and filed a federal lawsuit to defend his First Amendment rights of free speech and association.
-He argues that since the symphony is defined as a public-sector employer under Pennsylvania’s labor law, and his union is organized under the public-sector statute, he is a public employee, and his First Amendment rights are protected.
-Therefore, Glen cannot be forced to pay a union as a condition of employment, according to the U.S. Supreme Court’s 2018 Janus v.
-AFSCME decision.
+He argued that since the symphony is defined as a public-sector employer under Pennsylvania’s labor law, and his union is organized under the public-sector statute, he is a public employee, and his First Amendment rights are protected.

-Supreme Court Could Step In
+Supreme Court Petition

 After a federal district court and the Third Circuit Court of Appeals sided with the union, Glen petitioned the U.S. Supreme Court to intervene and affirm his rights under the Janus decision.